imdevan/jstorrent/README.md

 ARM chromebooks when you need to torrent some stuff, but also very convenient for high end Chromebooks as well.

+My goal is to get it nearly as fast as the other clients.
+The main bottleneck at this point seems to be SHA1 hashing as well as suboptimal peer selection.
+And I can move sha1 hashing to pNaCl or look into finding a speedier emscripten'ified SHA1.

 This software was totally rewritten from scratch (Dec 2013).
 This is about the third time I've written a torrent client, so it should be the least buggy of them all :-)

+I'm currently charging $2 for the install on the chrome web store.
+But you can also run it from source here.
+I think you have to enter developer mode if you're on ChromeOS.
+Feel free to add instructions for how to do this and submit a pull request.
+I want to do some kind of donate/freemium model, once I can figure out this: http://stackoverflow.com/questions/21147236/get-user-openid-url-without-user-interaction (I want to be able to detect users who already paid $2)

 Websites:
 ----